 Community is welcome here!

 Baker Memorial UMC frequently opens its doors to welcome the community at large.
-Beyond Baker events like our indoor and outdoor Farmers Market (read more about below), the church hosts such groups as our Day Guests, Boy Scout/Cub Scout troops and Alcoholics Anonymous.
-As of February 2015, we’re excited to welcome the St. Charles Kiwanis and Pottawatomie Garden Club, as well.
-Baker is the home church for the renowned St. Charles Singers group.
+Beyond Baker events like our indoor and outdoor Farmers Market (read more about below), the church hosts such groups as our Day Guests, Boy Scout/Cub Scout troops Alcoholics Anonymous, St. Charles Kiwanis and Pottawatomie Garden Club, as well.
+Baker Memorial is the home church for the renowned St. Charles Singers group.
 We sponsor blood drives, CPR training, medical screenings, and outside groups rent our facilities for meetings, concerts, recitals and more.

-We’re always on the look-out for ways to serve Christ here, near and far away – part of our role as a traditional church for a modern world.
+We’re always on the look-out for ways to serve Christ here, near, and far away.

 We are thrilled to see the growing interest by farmers and food vendors in our market and very proud of the large number of farm-fresh family-owned farmers selling their products at this market.
 I encourage the community to visit the Market on Fridays and make it a weekly trip.